 Air sealed homes without proper ventilation systems can see greatly increased interior Relative Humidity levels.
-The combination of that added interior moisture and cold wall surfaces caused by thermal bridges in framing puts the paper surface of drywall at risk of condensation in winter.
+The combination of that added interior moisture and cold wall surfaces caused by thermal bridges in framing puts the paper surface of drywall at a severe risk of condensation in winter.

 Even old mold with no teeth can eat paper. - J.L.

 The interior environment of homes has changed significantly in the last few decades and this places new challenges on wall assemblies.
-Building code has failed to keep up with that.
+Building code has often failed to keep up with that.
 Vapour control measures that were originally intended to prevent walls from getting wet are now preventing them from drying.
-We know how to build walls better, but in a lot of cases we are prevented from doing so by regulatory bodies that have not updated codes to reflect better performing building envelopes.
+We know how to build walls better, but in a lot of cases we are prevented from doing so by regulatory bodies that have not updated Codes to reflect better performing building envelopes.

 Building codes are making you do stupid things.
 The laws of physics trump Code. - Joe Lstiburek

 Joe Lstiburek has left an indelible mark on the building codes of the United States, and in our opinion they are much better off for it.
 Canada has not been so fortunate and his frustration with the Canadian National Building Code was evident at the conference I attended; with luck we may see changes on vapour barrier use and placement for walls in the future, or the adoption of paint-on vapour retarder primers - Resulting in better built housing more suited to our climate and lifestyle - and most importantly being more durable and mold resistant by design.
 You can also watch the How to Frame a LEED Platinum Wall Assembly Video Guide on the EcoHome YouTube Channel